When Chest Pain Isn’t a Heart Attack

-You come to the ER with chest pain (CP) worried that it might be your heart.
+“The good news: It’s not your heart.
+The bad news: I don’t have a clue what it is.”
+The first half of this statement is heard every day in emergency rooms and doctors’ offices across the country.
+The second half may involve a little more honesty than most doctors want to admit.
+You come to the ER with chest pain worried that it might be your heart.
 They hang on to you for a few hours, do several tests, and conclude that your worst fears—that you’re in the throes of a massive heart attack or something similar—are not founded.

 The job of the ER doctor in this scenario is really two-fold.
 First, determine if you have a life-threatening emergency and, if so, initiate treatment.
 Second, if your symptoms aren’t the harbinger of certain doom the ER doctor has to come up with a diagnosis to give you and to put on the chart.
-The first part of this equation is actually pretty easy in most situations—we have well-established algorithms to guide the evaluation and exclusion of a relatively short list of dangerous things that can cause CP.
+The first part of this equation is actually pretty easy in most situations—we have well-established algorithms to guide the evaluation and exclusion of a relatively short list of dangerous things that can cause chest pain.

 It’s the second part—if it’s not your heart, then what is it?—that is the real challenge.
 Most doctors will offer a diagnosis but in many cases it’s their best effort at a blind guess.
 You can’t really blame them for trying.
 No doctor wants an unsatisfied patient and, of course, no patient wants to go home without a diagnosis, especially after seeing how much they owe in co-pay.
 It’d be like taking your car to auto mechanic who charges you a thousand dollars only to tell you “Well, it ain’t your transmission.”

 - Aortic dissection.
 A tearing or rupture of the aorta that comes spontaneously (most often in patients with a history of high blood pressure) and is lethal in about 50% of cases.

-Muscle strain.
-At some point in their lives virtually every person will pull a muscle and suffer pain for a few days or longer.
+- Muscle strain – At some point in their lives virtually every person will pull a muscle and suffer pain for a few days or longer.
 There are dozens of muscles that attach to the chest wall (including layers of muscles that bind the ribs together) and any one of them could serve as the source of significant discomfort.

-One thing that all these benign causes of CP have in common is that they are extremely difficult to diagnose with any degree of certainty.
+One thing that all these benign causes of chest pain have in common is that they are extremely difficult to diagnose with any degree of certainty.
 Most often we arrive at these conclusions by excluding other, more easily diagnosed problems.
 Modern medicine is very good at telling you what you don’t have and not so good at pinning down what you’ve got, especially if it doesn’t lead to death or permanent impairment.